morty649/morty649/README.md

 - 👋 Hi, I’m @maruthienugula
-- 👀 I am a major in computer science engineering
+- 👀 Major in CS
-- 📫 How to reach me enugulamaruthi@gmail.com
+- 📫 How to reach me --> enugulamaruthi@gmail.com